Certificate

 Validation check types

 Certificate validation algorithm consists of different validation check types.
-Certificate
+Certificate is validated by different criteria to provide partial validation result.

-The following validation checks are performed for Certificate
+The following validation checks are performed for Certificate:

-# | Validation check | Description | Result |
+| # | Validation check | Description | Result |

-1 | Certificate chain | Check the completeness of chain (certificate validation path) and validity of issuer certificate | VALID if chain is complete.
+| 1 | Certificate chain | Check the completeness of chain (certificate validation path) and validity of issuer certificate | VALID if chain is complete.
 INVALID if certificate in validation path is missing or issuer certificate is invalid or revoked. |

-2 | Signature verification | Check the signature of Certificate using public key of the issuer certificate. | NOT CHECKED if issuer is missing.
-VALID if signature verified.
-FAILED if verification fails. |
+| 2 | Signature verification | Check the signature of Certificate using public key of the issuer certificate. | NOT CHECKED if issuer is missing.
+VALID if signature verified and if applicable, alternative signature is verified.
+FAILED if signature verification fails or, if applicable, alternative signature validation fails. |

-3 | Certificate validity | Check certificate validity based on notBefore and notAfter dates of the certificate. | INACTIVE in case notBefore >= current date.EXPIRED in case notAfter <= current date.EXPIRING in case the notAfter is less than 30 days from current date.VALID if notBefore < current date. |
+| 3 | Certificate validity | Check certificate validity based on notBefore and notAfter dates of the certificate. | INACTIVE in case notBefore >= current date.EXPIRED in case notAfter <= current date.EXPIRING in case the notAfter is less than 30 days from current date.VALID if notBefore < current date. |

-4 | OCSP check | Check status using OCSP URL available in the certificate extension AuthorityInformationAccess . | NOT CHECKED if issuer is missing or certificate does not contain AIA extension or OCSP URL is not present.
+| 4 | OCSP check | Check status using OCSP URL available in the certificate extension AuthorityInformationAccess. | NOT CHECKED if issuer is missing or certificate does not contain AIA extension or OCSP URL is not present.
 FAILED if not possible to retrieve OCSP URL or valid content from URL.
-VALID if OCSP returns good .REVOKED if the OCSP return revoked . |
+VALID if OCSP returns good.REVOKED if the OCSP return revoked. |

-5 | CRL check | Check status using CRL URL available in the certificate attribute CRLDistributionPoints or from CRL stored in database. | NOT CHECKED if issuer is missing or certificate does not contain its extension.
+| 5 | CRL check | Check status using CRL URL available in the certificate attribute CRLDistributionPoints or from CRL stored in database. | NOT CHECKED if issuer is missing or certificate does not contain its extension.
 VALID in case CRL is available, valid, and the certificate is not on the list.
 REVOKED in case CRL is available, valid, and the certificate is on the list. |

-6 | Basic Constraints | Check the basic constraints if extension is present. | INVALID if certificate is version 3, not end certificate and does not have CA flag set or path length is greater than its issuer.
+| 6 | Basic Constraints | Check the basic constraints if extension is present. | INVALID if certificate is version 3, not end certificate and does not have CA flag set or path length is greater than its issuer.
 FAILED if cannot check if certificate is CA (not version 3) VALID otherwise. |

-7 | Certificate Key Usage | Check if certificate key can be used to verify signatures.
+| 7 | Certificate Key Usage | Check if certificate key can be used to verify signatures.
 Applicable for CA certificates. | NOT CHECKED if certificate is not CA. VALID if certificate has keyCertSign bit set in key usage extension.INVALID otherwise. |

-, but all certificates in the certificate chain are validated the same way.
+The above is true for a single Certificate, but all certificates in the certificate chain are validated the same way.

 Validation result evaluation